-Best Anime Like Death Note – Top 5 Shows To Watch in 2021
+Best Anime Like Death Note – Top 5 Shows To Watch

 Finishing an amazing anime is hard.
 You may feel the craving for a similar genre or theme but are scared to be disappointed.
 I certainly know this was my feeling after finishing the fantastic crime psychological thriller that is Death Note.